 Switzerland

-Best for: high-net-worth individuals, family wealth planning, long-term savings, and traditional asset holding.
+Ideal for: high net worth families, family wealth planning, savings accounts for long-term goals, and traditional asset holding.

 Singapore

-Best for: Investors, family offices, international entrepreneurs, Asia-facing portfolios.
+Ideal for: Investors, family offices, international entrepreneurs, and portfolios focused on Asia.

-Not ideal for: Unclear source of funds, informal business activity, or low-substance structures.
+Not recommended for: Funds originating from unclarified sources, informal business activity, or low-substance structures.

 Luxembourg

-Best for: Investment holding, family wealth structuring, EU-facing portfolios.
+Best suited for: Investment holdings, structured family wealth plans, EU-facing portfolios.

 2. Best for Multi-Currency Lifestyle Banking